 PIN NAME

 1 Power button

 2 GND

 3 GND

 4 RESET#

 5 Watchdog_trigger#

+Active-Low level

 Shorting pin 4~5 means the watchdog will trigger a system reset after WDT timeout.
 Users can refer to the marks on the bottom of the PCB to wire out the pin headers.